Review: THE 5TH PASSENGER (2018)

-A crowdfunded science fiction film featuring veterans of various STAR TREK shows such as Doug Jones (STAR TREK: DISCOVERY, Gehenna: Where Death Lives), Marina Sirtis (STAR TREK: THE NEXT GENERATION, STAR TREK VOYAGER), Tim Russ (STAR TREK: VOYAGER, VITALS), Manu Intiraymi (STAR TREK: VOYAGER), Armin Shimerman (STAR TREK: DEEP SPACE NINE) and Hana Hatae (STAR TREK:THE NEXT GENERATION, STAR TREK: DEEP SPACE NINE).
+A crowdfunded science fiction film featuring veterans of various STAR TREK shows such as Doug Jones (STAR TREK: DISCOVERY, Gehenna: Where Death Lives), Marina Sirtis (STAR TREK: THE NEXT GENERATION, STAR TREK VOYAGER), Tim Russ (STAR TREK: VOYAGER, VITALS), Manu Intiraymi (STAR TREK: VOYAGER, Hell On The Border), Armin Shimerman (STAR TREK: DEEP SPACE NINE) and Hana Hatae (STAR TREK:THE NEXT GENERATION, STAR TREK: DEEP SPACE NINE).
 Sounds like a fan’s dream, right?
 Well, THE 5TH PASSENGER is the result of several successful crowdfunding campaigns, whether or not it’s a dream is another matter.

 Miller rigs a means to get them somewhere they’re more likely to be found.
 Along the way, they encounter a seemly deserted cargo ship.
 But it may not be so deserted, and seems to have a connection to Franklin.